-Application developers should be aware that HbbTV terminals may implement the W3C Mixed Content specification [i_18i_18i_18] (subject to the requirements in this clause) and should write applications such that they work correctly on each terminals
+Application developers should be aware that HbbTV terminals may implement the W3C Mixed Content specification [i.18] (subject to the requirements in this clause) and should write applications such that they work correctly on such terminals.

-An HbbTV terminal that implements the Mixed Content specification [i.18i.18i.18] shall not consider video or audio loaded via <video> or <audio> elements or the A/V control object as blockable content for the purposes of protecting against mixed content.
+An HbbTV terminal that implements the Mixed Content specification [i.18] shall not consider video or audio loaded via <video> or <audio> elements or the A/V control object as blockable content for the purposes of protecting against mixed content.